stochastic-thread/libc4life/README.md

 c4life is a library of C utilities that has been polished over 30 years of coding in C for fun.
 Given a solid foundation that plays on C's strengths, coding in C is therapy compared to pretending the mountain of hidden complexity in your stack is someone else's problem.
 Pretending isn't healthy; it splits your personality and destroys your self confidence.

 ### contexts
-c4life uses contexts to keep track of global state; for error handling etc. A context lookup function can be supplied on init to control which context is used when and where.
+c4life uses contexts to keep track of global state; for error handling etc. A context lookup function may be specified on init to control which context is used when and where.
 For single-threaded use, the following example is a good start:

 ```C
 #include <c4life/c4.h>